Enalean/tuleap-documentation-en/languages/en/developer-guide/patches.rst

 Tuleap follows the "master only" approach: each and every feature (or fix) shall be decomposed in small chunks meant to be included into master.

-Most of the time (everything but small bug fix) the development of a feature require several commit.
-Hence you should decompose your work so each commit is a small progress toward your goal: the final feature.
+Most of the time (everything but small bug fix) the development of a feature require several commits.
+Therefore you should decompose your work so each commit is a small progress toward your goal: the final feature.

-Each commit should work but, most important should not break anything.
+Each commit should work but, most important, should not break anything.

 Commit message
 ``````````````

 A good contrib has a good commit message.
-You can look at `Tuleap WIP dashboard <https://gerrit.tuleap.net/#/projects/tuleap,dashboards/main:wip>`_
-to see what is expected.
+You can look at `Tuleap WIP dashboard <https://gerrit.tuleap.net/#/projects/tuleap,dashboards/main:wip>`_ to see what is expected.

 Basically a good commit message has:

 * One summary line that starts with the artifact reference (request #123, story #21)
 * Summary line ~50 chars
-* A description that explain the intend of the change (WHY you made those changes and not WHAT is inside the commit)
+* A description that explains the intent of the change (WHY you made those changes and not WHAT is inside the commit)

 ..
 NOTE::